 4. Blackwell Forest Preserve

-Fullersburg Woods is a prime wildlife haven, featuring miles of multipurpose trails open to hikers, cyclists, horseback riders, cross-country skiers and dog walkers.
-It features a self-guided tour of the 1.3-mile interpretive trail through lowland woods and restored prairies.
-A section of the trail connects the nature education center to the Graue Mill and Museum, Graue House and Ben Fuller House.
-The Wildflower Trail travels through the woods and restored prairie, showcasing many native species of wildflowers.
+Fullersburg Woods is a prime wildlife haven featuring miles of multipurpose trails open to hikers, cyclists, horseback riders, cross-country skiers, and dog walkers.
+Take a self-guided nature walk of the 1.3 mile interpretive trail through lowland woods and restored prairies.
+A section of the trail connects the nature education center to the Graue Mill and Museum.

 Formerly a retreat for the famed McCormick family, this nearly 600-acre forest preserve is now home to one of the most unique and scenic hiking trails in DuPage.
 The versatile trails of the farm are connected to the Illinois Prairie Path and are favorites of bikers, cross-country skiers, and horseback riders.
 As you take your nature walk, learn about the history of the farm through preserved infrastructure.

 7. Herrick Lake Forest Preserve

 Stately 150-year-old white, red, and bur oaks provide habitats to woodpeckers, squirrels, and owls.
 The seven mile trail at Herrick Lake connects to Danada Forest Preserve, part of the Danada-Herrick Regional Trail, as well as several other forest preserves in the area.
 If you’re looking for a long hike, this trail is for you.